 - Non-member ratings of overall value for cost – those who said the visit was an “excellent value”– increased nearly 12% over a year.

 - Non-member ratings of the helpfulness of zoo staff – those who thought we “exceeded expectations”– increased nearly 8%.

 - Non-member ratings of “definitely will visit the Zoo again next year”–improved nearly 7% in the space of one season.

 Since starting this effort, the number of non-member guests rating the staff courtesy as “Excellent” has made double-digit gains across the board over the last five years.
 The biggest change was that nearly 65% of non-members listened to or interacted with zoo staff or volunteers regarding animals during their visit, compared to only 9% the year previous to starting this initiative.
 This is an enormous behavioral change among staff.
 It’s also important, because their data show that when guests hear staff talk about animals their intent to encourage others to visit was much higher–46.6% than those who did not hear staff talk about animals–which was 16.4%.

 They have continued being a great benchmark in what to do to improve customer service.
-In fact, last year we actually brought executive HR leaders attending SHRM’s strategic conference through to witness first hand the great things they are doing.
-It’s an amazing thing when people from hospitals, banks, colleges and municipalities are taking meticulously taking note of what they can learn from a zoo.
+In fact, last year we actually brought executive HR leaders attending SHRM’s strategic conference through to witness firsthand the great things Brookfield Zoo is doing.
+It’s an amazing thing when people from hospitals, banks, colleges and municipalities are meticulously taking note of what they can learn from a zoo.

 Seattle Woodland Park Zoo